MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 17. There may be a clash between tools when both are within pickup distance.
 - at the moment, picking up only one tool is supported.
 18. (minor) Twisting movement is not prevented/penalized when already inserted on max depth.
+19. (maybe; major?) instead of `set_pos`, why wouldn't I make IK to this position first?
+For 10-15, at least we'll get closer.
+- That would require making extra `scene.step()` calls.

 and yet I need to fix the perturb instead of electronics and fasteners...